Soils: Formation, Classification

-- These soils develop a reddish colour due to a wide diffusion of iron in crystalline and metamorphic rocks.
+- These soils develop a reddish color due to a wide diffusion of iron in crystalline and metamorphic rocks.

-- Its colour seems yellow when it occurs in a hydrated form.
+- Its color seems yellow when it occurs in a hydrated form.

-- Generally, it is poor in Nitrogen, Phosphorous, and humus.
+- Generally, it is poor in Nitrogen, phosphorus, and humus.

 - The fine-grained Red and Yellow soils are fertile and coarse-grained soils in dry upland areas are poorly fertile.